w3c/tdm-reservation-protocol/proposals/proposal-odrl.md

 The format of policies defined in this specification is a profile of the Open Digital Rights Language 2.2, a W3C recommandation.

-Note: looking at the similarities between the structure we obtain here and the [Proposal based on a file hosted on the origin server](./proposal-file-at-origin.md)), we could decide to merge both.
-In such a case, the `target` URL must point to the folder containing every resource associated with this Policy and pattern matching must be allowed: this is a departure from the RDF purity of ODRL.
-Or the `target` must become an AssetCollection object with a `source` property representing the path: pure but more verbose.

 ## TDMRep Profile of ODRL

 ### Additional property values defined by this profile